 Leaving Cert: 5th and 6th Year

-There are lots of options for foreign language learners for the Leaving Cert.
+There are many options for foreign language learners for the Leaving Cert.
 As well as French, German, Italian and Spanish, you can take Ancient Greek, Arabic, Hebrew Studies, Japanese or Russian.
-In 2020, four more languages – Chinese, Lithuanian, Polish and Portuguese have been added as curricular languages for those who will sit the Leaving Cert in 2022.
+In 2020, four more languages – Chinese, Lithuanian, Polish and Portuguese were added as curricular languages for those sitting the Leaving Cert from 2022 onwards.

 Studying Foreign Languages for Leaving Cert outside of school